-Weekly economic update focusing on the major economic indicators to be released the week of October 9, 2017.
-Special topic: analysis of several recently published economic indicators
+Weekly economic update focusing on the major economic indicators to be released the week of December 4, 2017.
+Special topic: technology, the consumer of the future, and the shaping of industries